devcode1981/File-Provider-Storage/doc/howto/mysql.md

 ## Setting up Rails to connect to MySQL

+Ensure the `mysql` server is installed.
+If you ran `gdk update` before, and did not have it installed at the time, the `mysql` gem will not be installed.

-If you ran `bundle install` before, or you've fully installed the GitLab Development Kit, the mysql gem was.
-To make sure the gem will be installed, remove `mysql` in `gitlab/.bundle/config` from the `BUNDLE_WITHOUT` key.
-Run `bundle` in the `gitlab` folder to install mysql.
+To make sure the gem is be installed, run `gdk update` again after the `mysql` server is installed.
+This will remove `mysql` from `BUNDLE_WITHOUT` in `gitlab/.bundle/config`.

 Configuration of the database is stored in `gitlab/config/database.yml`.
 The following command will overwrite